 Looking for a gift for a loved one who likes to keep their spirits collection up to date?
 Look no further.
 We’ve rounded up the very best spirits for gifting, including the most beautiful bottles and tastiest flavours.

 Read on to discover our top buys.
 For over 400 buyer’s guides, visit our product reviews section, plus find more festive inspiration in our bumper gift guide for foodies, round-up of the best Christmas hampers and the best whisky and gin gifts.
+Looking for a personalised gift idea?
+Put together a customised My BBC Good Food cookbook to give a foodie friend, or treat a loved one to one of our online cookery courses.

 Similar to a classic bitter Italian aperitif but slightly lighter and fresher, this has a subtle red berry taste and is excellent with soda – a lovely gift for the spritz drinker in your life.
 Get some inspiration from our best-ever spritz recipes.